Maker (MKR) Analysis

 Maker (MKR) technical analysis:

-Trade setup: Price remains in an Uptrend, however, a bearish breakout from Channel Up and below $3,500 support signals temporary trend reversal with downside risk to $2,500.
-We would be buyers if price pulls back to that support level. (set a price alert).
+Trade setup: Trends are mixed.
+It recently made a Higher Low ($2,500) and now a Higher High, so trends are improving.
+We would be buyers near $2,800 support with +25% upside to $3,500. (set a price alert).
 Maker is a well established DeFi platform that was subject of our recent research report .

-Trend: Downtrend on Short-Term basis and Uptrend on Medium- and Long-Term basis.
+Trend: Neutral on Medium-Term basis and Uptrend on Short- and Long-Term basis.

 See live Maker (MKR) chart here